 - 5.16 For new Free Schools the ESFA only provide funding for the number of pupils on roll on the October Census of the relevant school year.
-For this reason Slough was asked to fund the empty places in each class to ensure the school has the revenue funding it needs to deliver a full curriculum. - 5.17 Grove Academy has submitted an estimate of £180K as the value of top-up funding they will be seeking based on their October School Census submission.
-Details of the calculation have yet to be provided to the LA but it appears that the school has deducted the extra Reception pupils they have on roll from the shortfall in Year 7 pupils, which is helpful and reduces their claim by a significant percentage.
-A full detailed breakdown of the calculation is expected later this month. - 5.18 Schools' Forum is asked to consider whether some of the underspend from the 2017-18 Growth Fund budget could be utilised to fund up to 50% of cost.
-Slough (not Schools Forum) originally agreed to underwrite this cost as there was no time for discussion with Schools Forum at the time.
+For this reason Slough was asked to fund the empty places in each class to ensure the school has the revenue funding it needs to deliver a full curriculum. - 5.17 Based on estimates at the time Schools' Forum agreed to provide up to £90K for year 1 or 50% of the actual cost for underwriting places whichever was the lower figure.
+In the end Slough contributed £167K for underwriting costs and the Growth Fund contributed £90K. - 5.18 Schools' Forum is asked to consider whether some of the underspend from the 2018-19 Growth Fund budget could be utilised to fund up to 50% of cost for a second year and again for a third/final year.
+Slough (not Schools' Forum) originally agreed to underwrite this cost as there was no time for discussion with Schools' Forum at the time.
 However, the guidance in para 5.1 demonstrates that use of Growth Funding to meet the costs of a new school is allowed and is one of the 3 key aims of the Fund.
-Any decision would need to first consider the level of funding and contingency sums available in 2018-19.
+Any decision would need to first consider the level of funding and contingency sums available in 2018-19 and 2019-20.